t1sk3/Small-Projects/GO/README.md

-These are just some of the Python projects rewritten in GO.\n For now...
+These are just some of the Python projects rewritten in GO./n For now...